jonathansharman/advent-of-code/README.md

 Puzzle tests are organized into crates year, then into modules by day.
 Use `cargo test` to check solutions.
 I would recommend running in `--release` mode since some solutions are not super fast.
-I would also recommend `--nocapture` so that the test macro can print any tentative solutions.
+I would also recommend `--nocapture` so that the test macro can print solutions and timing info.
 For example, to check the part 1 solution for day 1, 2021:

 ```
 cd  2021